raspberrypilearning/3D-scene/en/step_4.md

 You have selected a backdrop and a sprite.
 Now it's time to think about what other sprites you want in your **scenery**.
 In this step you will create other sprites using the **Paint editor**.

-The wooden chair below cannot be animated because it is drawn on to the backdrop and therefore cannot be programmed.
-The added **Wheelchair** sprite can be animated because sprites can be programmed.
+Objects that are drawn on a backdrop are not sprites, they cannot be layered or programmed and cannot be animated.
+In the below example, the wooden chair drawn on the backdrop cannot be animated but the **Wheelchair** sprite can.

 ![Backdrop with furniture and chairs](images/challenge2-backdrop-bedroom.png){:width="1000px"}

-By developing some of your backdrop as a sprite or a series of sprites you can create some interesting, 3-dimensions effects which will make your scenery appear more realistic.
+In this step we will refer to backdrops in the **backdrop gallery** whereas a **background**, also the very back of your scene, is something which you will create or adapt instead.
+By developing some of your background as a sprite or a series of sprites you can create some interesting, 3-dimensional effects which will make your scenery appear more realistic.

-For example, the moon can rise behind the houses because they are both sprites.
+In the below example the **Moon** sprite can rise from behind the **Skyline** sprite.
+Because they are both sprites they can be layered and programmed.

 ![Sprite moon goes behind houses](images/challenge2-moon-rising-houses.gif)

 In Scratch, objects that in the real-world don't move, such as buildings, can move if they are created as sprites.
-In the example below the moving **Building** sprites create the sense that the car is driving.
+In the example below the moving series of **Tower block** sprites create the sense that the static car is driving.

 ![Sprite car stays still, street moves](images/challenge2-car-driving.gif){:width="400px"}

+In this step you are going to work with the **Paint editor** using two type of graphics: **vector** and **bitmap**.

 --- task ---

-In this step you are going to work a lot in the **Paint editor** where there are two graphics settings: **vector** and **bitmap**.
-Build your confidence with these graphic settings when developing sprite costumes by exploring the **How to...** below.
+Build your confidence with these vector and bitmap graphics when developing sprite costumes by exploring the **How to...** below.

 --- collapse ---
 ---